YangLIN1997/YangLIN1997.github.io/_pages/about.md

   - /about.html
 ---
 Deep learning researcher at the University of New South Wales’ City Futures Research Centre.
-I conducted research on time series forecasting and Natural Language Processing (NLP).
+I conducted research on time series forecasting and Natural Language Processing.
 My current research focus is on time series forecasting, knowledge distillation, sequence models and deep learning.

 Education
 ======